 In the past few decades, we’ve been bombarded with information on how online slots work.
 They’re the most popular type of game in the industry right now and can be tailored to just about any theme.
 While online slots are pretty rewarding and fun, they can’t match the fun slot machines in Vegas.

-Slots were originally built as a machine, so there’s a certain appeal to Vegas slots that online slot games can’t match.
+Slots were initially built as a machine, so there’s a certain appeal to Vegas slots that online slot games can’t match.
 Sitting in front of one in a casino on the Strip is a unique experience that can’t be replicated by tech.
-Digital slots are fun, but there’s something about getting a coin from a plastic cup and inserting it into a machine before pulling a lever that takes the experience up a notch.
+Digital slots are fun, but there’s something special about getting a coin from a plastic cup and inserting it into a machine before pulling a lever with a nostalgic feel to them.

 These values form theoretical number sets that can range from just a few to thousands in modern slots.
-They are known as paylines, and the best slot machines in Vegas have just a few.
-When you pull the lever, the reels turn and the symbols round up on the screen.
-When they align on a payline, you get a hit (score).
+Winning combinations are landed on paylines, and the best slot machines in Vegas sometimes have just a few.
+When you pull the lever, the reels turn, and the symbols land in view on the screen.
+When they align on a payline, you get a hit (score a win).

-Scores can range from low to medium or high.
+The pay can range from low to medium or high or high values depending on the symbols.
 The higher paying the symbol is, the bigger the reward.
-When it comes to jackpots, they usually have a pot that’s fueled by the wagers placed on the jackpot machine which can be won with some luck on a single spin.
-Those are not exactly the most loose Vegas slots, but they certainly offer pretty nice returns if you’re lucky.
+When it comes to jackpots, they usually have a prize pool pot that’s fueled by the wagers placed on the jackpot machine, which you can win with some luck on a single spin.